 In another crossover between fashion and AI, Synflux is a collaboration between fashion designer Kazuya Kawasaki, Shimizu, designer Kotaro Sano, and machine learning engineer Yusuke Fujihira.
 Together, they are pushing the project entitled Algorithmic Couture.
 Using machine learning, Synflux generates optimized fashion pattern modules which are then modeled using computer-aided design software.
 The goal of this is to produce patterns that are zero waste as well as comfortable.

 Given the ways people are already adapting artificial intelligence to their creative endeavors, it becomes difficult to assert that AI and creativity are mutually exclusive.
 AI is human-created, after all, and this technology is a tool rather than a remplacement: human creativity, like in thousand-year-old cave paintings, will always be the foundation of art.
-And with artificial intelligence, traditional creation is changing shape.
+And with artificial intelligence, traditional creation is changing shape in the year of fashion’s digital transformation.

 AI x Fashion as conducted by Heuritech